os-climate/sostrades-dev-tools/docs/source/add-repository.md

 ## 2. Update conda env

-Run the following command to update your conda environement from the folder sostrades-dev-tools/ by replacing <new repository> with your repository name in the command.
+Run the following command to update your conda environment from the folder sostrades-dev-tools/ by replacing <new repository> with your repository name in the command.
 ```
 echo "$PWD/models/<new repository>" >> $(conda info --envs | awk -v env="SOSTradesEnv" '$0 ~ env {print $2 "/lib/python3.9/site-packages/conda.pth"}')
 ```